Pathways to Low Carbon Heating: Dynamic Modelling of Five UK Homes

-Nearly 20% of UK carbon emissions are produced from domestic heating.
+Nearly 20% of UK carbon emissions are produced from how we heat buildings.
 At the same time, there is uncertainty over the ability of low carbon heating solutions to match the household comfort currently provided by gas central heating for the majority of homes in the UK.

 Improving control of how we heat our homes could help to unlock low carbon solutions that can meet household comfort needs, save energy and reduce carbon emissions.
 It could also play an important role in delivering more sophisticated domestic energy services of the future.

-This report utilises Energy Systems Catapult’s Home Energy Dynamics (HED) tool to show how better data and control combined with dynamic simulation of heating at home could help to support decision making relating todecarbonisation of residential properties.
+This report utilises Energy Systems Catapult’s Home Energy Dynamics (HED) toolkit to show how better data and control combined with dynamic simulation of heating at home could help to support decision making relating todecarbonisation of residential properties.
 The Building Energy System Modelling team uses HED to understand the interactions between different domestic heating systems, control, building fabric, weather and consumer needs.

 The key findings of this project were: